 You're in charge of why you'd want to use your Android phone in the car.
 The tricky part is figuring out how to do it and how to do it safely.
 Read on.

 For the last few years and for most of the Android operating system's lifetime, Bluetooth's Advanced Audio Distribution Profile (A2DP) has easily been your best bet for connecting an Android phone to most newer-model vehicles.
 This is especially true if you're already making the Bluetooth wireless connection for the Hands-free Profile (HFP) to make voice calls -- using A2DP kills two birds with one stone.
+Bluetooth A2DP will send any audio that your phone outputs wirelessly, including turn-by-turn directions, if you happen to be navigating.
 Often, A2DP-connected stereos can display artist and title data for the currently playing song and almost always include shortcuts (either onscreen or accessible by steering-wheel buttons) for Play, Pause, and Skip.

 Bluetooth-to-stereo audio streaming does have one minor drawback.
 When you make the wireless connection, your phone and the receiver must negotiate the audio quality at which the music will be streamed.
 While there is startlingly little information published about how this process works and what specific bit rates and compression algorithms are used, suffice it to say that the audio quality is always less than audiophile-level.
 What's more, some phones sound better than others, even within the same brand, and there's no guarantee that a phone that sounds good with a Honda stereo will sound just as good with a BMW's, for example.
 With all but the top-tier premium audio systems, most listeners probably won't notice, but it bears mentioning.